 Every Monday morning we meet to run trains, work on a DCC layout, and socialize.
 The layout is located at the Lutheran Church Of Our Saviour.

 Check here for our next module set-up dates.
-Also, check our facebook page for updates and more information.
+Also, check our facebook page for frequent updates and more information.

 Free-Mo is one of the current projects that our RR club is very excited about.
 The Free-Mo concept got it's name from "free modular" and follows a standard of construction for modular model railroading.
 Members of the Tampa Bay Model Railroad Club are building layout modules that are portable and easily transported to any location for building, maintaining, and running trains.
 Each module is created with the same standards, guaranteeing that all the modules of the train club will connect together perfectly and will form one layout unit.
 Each module is unique in scenery design as preferred by the individual assigned to a particular module.

 The greater concept of Free-Mo is that modules from across the country can be transported to a designated location and be linked together to create one large layout.
 Building with uniform specifications allows HO scale trains to run flawlessly across all modules.
 More >